 Registration takes place approximately 1-2 weeks after the start of the fall and spring semesters.
 The Advanced Credit Program contact person at each high school will notify the adjunct faculty and their students of the date and time of registration at each high school.
 Fee payments are not accepted at the time of registration, as the University will invoice students after applications have been processed.

 Applications are not considered complete without the course number and title, the name of the high school teacher, and the signature of a parent or guardian.
 Each student's social security number is needed for processing.
 In accordance with the Department of Higher Education, an application will also require the signature of a counselor or teacher to confirm the student's cumulative grade point average.

 Some Advanced Credit courses enroll for a semester and others for a full year.
 Advanced Credit representatives will inform the adjunct faculty and students of the length of the course and the number of credit hours for each course.

-Courses may be added within the first two weeks after registration.
+Courses may be added throughout the registration period.
 Courses may be dropped anytime before a grade is issued for the course.
 Once a final grade has been issued, the course cannot be dropped.
 In order to be eligible to receive a refund, courses must be dropped prior to November 1, (fall semester) and April 1 (spring semester).

 Advanced Credit students will be dropped due to nonpayment of educational fees.
 Students who do not pay for the Advanced Credit courses by November 1 (fall semester) or April 1 (spring semester) will be dropped.